Campaign to restore

 Scotland as a permanent three-dimensional reminder of

-outdoor map became stagnant and decayed.
-Now, after these long years of
+the great outdoor map became stagnant and decayed.
+Now, after these long years

 based effort for restoration, it has been drained and cleared of undergrowth by